oanaeser/Corn_Disease_Recognition/README.md

 Notes:

-In step four "Corn_Common_Rust (1278).jpg" can be replaced with any image name in the currently used directory
+In step four "Corn_Common_Rust_1278.jpg" can be replaced with any image name in the currently used directory

 In step four "common_rust" can be replaced with "healthy", "grey_leaf_spot", or "blight" to test images in their directories